shariarunix/ViewXtend/README.md

 # ViewXtend
 > Step 1.
 Add the JitPack repository to your build file

-> Add it in your root build.gradle at the end of repositories:
+> Add it in your root settings.gradle at the end of repositories:
 ```
 dependencyResolutionManagement {
   repositoriesMode.set(RepositoriesMode.FAIL_ON_PROJECT_REPOS)